PORTLAND CREATIVE CONFERENCE

 Something special happened when the Armory was remodeled and became the Gerding Theater.
 The space, and the surrounding Pearl District neighborhood, feels like it was tailor-made to harness and amplify creative energy.

-In 2016 the early bird registration fee was $99, with discounts available for company teams who register together.
-The regular registration fee was $119.
-We haven’t set 2017 prices yet.
+The Early Bird registration fee is $99, with discounts available for company teams who register together.
+The regular registration fee will be $124.
 As a non-profit, we try to make this event accessible and affordable to most creative industries professionals while still raising money for K-12 arts education programs in Oregon.

-Yes, there is a price break when registering 5 or more people at the same time for the event.
+Yes, there is a 10% price break when registering 3 to 5 people at the same time for the event and 20% for registering 6 or more people at the same time.
 Several companies have registered teams of people for the event.

 This event is a volunteer-driven, non-profit fundraiser for K-12 arts education programs in Oregon through Keeping the Arts, an Oregon-based 501(c)3 non-profit.
 As long as we reach our sponsorship sales goal (thanks Sponsors!), the majority of registration fee proceeds will go to fund arts education programs to help foster the next generation of creative industries professionals.